Vizovice

 Vizovice ([ˈvɪzovɪtsɛ]; Wisowitz) is a town in Zlín District in the Zlín Region of the Czech Republic.
 It has about 4,800 inhabitants.
-The historic town centre is well preserved and is protected by law as an urban monument zone.
+The town is known for its long tradition of slivovitz production, which has been produced here since the 16th century.
+The historic town centre is well preserved and is protected as an urban monument zone.

-Administrative parts
+Administrative division

-The village of Chrastěšov is an administrative part of Vizovice.
+Vizovice consists of two municipal parts (in brackets population according to the 2021 census):